magnusrodseth/FinanceManager/README.md

 This JavaFX application was a school project for the course TDT4100 (object-oriented programming).

-Created by Magnus Rødseth and Julian Grande .
+Created by Magnus Rødseth and Julian Grande.

 ## Running the application ✅